SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 MAYBE: ("book" OR "books" OR "library" OR "libraries") AND ("recommender system" OR "recommendation system" OR "recommendation systems" OR "recommender systems" OR "artificial intelligence" OR "AI") AND (bias OR diversity OR diverse) *cataloguing quarterly from 2010*, *collection management after 2010*,

+## Monday, 18 November 2024

+Ok I am back to this.
+To-dos from earlier.

+To-do:
+- [ ] Check the keeps of ACM.
+Reconsider, make notes.
+- [ ] Put all of the technical 'Yes''s together.

+Start with the firs.
+Look at the file: eligibility checked for Keeps, and make notes there.